 Taking a step back, pausing or taking a break is not something most of us do well in leadership.

 However, it doesn’t feel like we have the time to take a break, pause or reflect.
-Yet, pausing is incredibly important part developing strong confidence and strong leadership.
+Yet, pausing is an incredibly important part developing strong confidence and strong leadership.
 In fact, it is the first step in increasing your confidence.

 Your Inner Guidance Cycle